vip30service123/maze_solver/README.md

 When clicking 'Clear' button, it will return to initial state
 ![alt text](imgs\Initial.png)
 #### Button type
-'Create wall': Click to a specific block to draw a black block.
+**Create wall**: Click to a specific block to draw a black block.
 Click again to erase it. <br/>
-'Create starting point': Click to a specific block to draw a yellow block.
+**Create starting point**: Click to a specific block to draw a yellow block.
 It can only be erased by clicking it again.
 The starting point can only represent once a maze. <br/>
-'Create ending point': Same as 'Creating starting point' button. <br/>
+**Create ending point**: Same as 'Creating starting point' button. <br/>
-'Finding the shortest path': Draw a blue line (opimal path) from starting point to ending point.
+**Finding the shortest path**: Draw a blue line (opimal path) from starting point to ending point.
 It will not draw anything if the maze is unsolvable. <br/>
-'Clear: Return to the initial state <br/>
+**Clear**: Return to the initial state <br/>